JasonWu00/ua-ru-vehicle-losses/README.md

 This project uses the following languages, technologies, and libraries:

-For scraping and processing the data sets:
+For scraping and processing the data sets (as we did [here](https://github.com/JasonWu00/ua-ru-losses-scraper/)):
 * Python
   * BeautifulSoup
   * Requests